ibm-cloud-docs/watsonxdata/prov_lite_plan.md

 {: shortdesc}

-Provisioning a Lite plan instance is use case driven.
-The {{site.data.keyword.lakehouse_short}} instance is configured based on this use case:

-When you provision a Lite plan instance through UI, {{site.data.keyword.lakehouse_short}} automatically configures it for **Generative AI** use case.
-You cannot provision instances for **High Performance BI** or **Data Engineering** use cases using UI.
-To configure these options, you must use CLI.
-{: note}

-- **Generative AI**: AI developers or Data engineers can explore the Generative AI use cases using this option.
-The provisioned instance includes Presto, Milvus, Spark, a read-only sample IBM COS storage that is associated to the Presto engine, and sample worksheet with `GoSales` data in it.
-- **High Performance BI**: Data engineers can explore BI visualization functionalities using this option.
-The provisioned instance includes Presto (C++), Spark, Query Optimizer, a read-only sample IBM COS storage that is associated to the Presto engine, and `tpcds` is available as the sample worksheet for benchmarking.
-- **Data Engineering**: Data engineers can explore various workload driven use cases using this option.
-The provisioned instance includes Presto (Java), Spark, a read-only sample IBM COS storage that is associated to the Presto engine, and sample worksheet with `GoSales` data in it.
+The {{site.data.keyword.lakehouse_short}} Lite plan instance is configured based on the **Generative AI** use case.
+The provisioned instance includes Presto (Java), Milvus, and Spark, a read-only sample IBM COS storage that is associated to the Presto engine, and sample worksheet with `GoSales` data in it.

 After provisioning the Lite plan instance, you can monitor the resource unit usage from the **Billing and Usage** page available in the {{site.data.keyword.lakehouse_short}} console.
 For more information, see [Billing and Usage](/docs/watsonxdata?topic=watsonxdata-manage_bill).